Who We Are

 Our Big Goal

-Increase the percentage of Michigan residents with high-quality degrees or credentials to 60% by the year 2025.
+Increase the percentage of Michigan residents with degrees or postsecondary certificates to 60 percent by the year 2025.

-Before joining MCAN, Brandy most recently served in the Governor's Office as College Access Coordinator.
+Before joining MCAN as its founding executive director in 2010, Brandy served in the Governor's Office as college access coordinator.
 In this capacity, she coordinated the state's college access and success agenda and advised Governor Granholm on postsecondary education policy issues.
-Brandy attained a B.S. in Political Science with a concentration in public policy advocacy from Arizona State University.
-Upon graduation, she served as a Teach for America corps member and taught 3rd grade in a low-income neighborhood in Las Vegas, NV.
-Brandy relocated to Michigan in 2007 and received a Master's Degree in Public Policy from the Gerald R. Ford School of Public Policy at the University of Michigan.
+Brandy hails from Phoenix, Arizona and attained a Bachelor of Science degree in political science with a concentration in public policy advocacy from Arizona State University.
+Upon graduation, she served as a Teach for America corps member and taught third grade in a low-income neighborhood in Las Vegas, Nevada.
+Brandy relocated to Michigan in 2007 and received a Master's degree in public policy from the Gerald R. Ford School of Public Policy at the University of Michigan.
 More recently, Brandy was named the 2013 Michigan Champion for Children by the Michigan Association of School Administrators and in 2014 she received the National College Access Network's Executive Leader of Excellence Award.
 Follow @MCANBrandy on Twitter!

-Ryan Fewins-Bliss serves as the Assistant Director for Network Development, having joined the staff in March 2013 after several years of consulting with MCAN.
-Ryan hails from northern Michigan and received his undergraduate and graduate degrees from Central Michigan University in Integrative Public Relations and Educational Administration and Community Leadership respectively.
+Ryan Fewins-Bliss serves as the deputy director for community investment, having joined the staff in March 2013 after several years of consulting with MCAN.
+Ryan hails from northern Michigan and received his undergraduate and graduate degrees from Central Michigan University in integrative public relations, and educational administration and community leadership respectively.
 Prior to joining MCAN, Ryan served local, state and national nonprofits and educational institutions through his consultancy, Fewins-Bliss Consulting.
 He has also worked for the Jackson College Access Center, Michigan Campus Compact and Saginaw Valley State University.
-Ryan proudly serves as a locally-elected Township Trustee in Michigan's Bath Charter Township.
+Ryan proudly serves as a locally elected Township Trustee in Michigan's Bath Charter Township.

-Jamie Jacobs serves as the Director of Professional Development for the Michigan College Access Network.
-She holds a Master’s degree in Student Affairs Administration at Michigan State University where she also completed her Bachelor’s degree in Electrical Engineering.
-Jamie is interested in examining college access and success from both the local community/K-12 system and higher education perspectives particularly focused on first generation students, low-income students, and students of color.
+Jamie Jacobs serves as the director of capacity building for the Michigan College Access Network.
+She holds a master’s degree in student affairs administration at Michigan State University where she also completed her bachelor’s degree in electrical engineering.
+Jamie is interested in examining college access and success from both the local community/K-12 system and higher education perspectives; particularly focused on first-generation students, low-income students, and students of color.
 She is involved with Big Brothers/Big Sisters of Lansing and spends much of her spare time training for her next triathlon.

-Christi serves as the Director of Statewide Initiatives and Special Projects at MCAN, where she oversees existing statewide initiatives and incoming special projects related to college access and success.
+Christi serves as the director of statewide initiatives and special projects at MCAN, where she oversees existing statewide initiatives and incoming special projects related to college access and success.
 Prior to joining MCAN she worked for the MSU College of Education Dean's Office and the UM-Dearborn Honors and Writing Program.
-She recently received a Master's degree in English Literature from Michigan State University and holds a Bachelor's degree from the University of Michigan-Dearborn, where she is still an active member of the Honors Program Alumni Association that she helped to implement in 2013.
+She holds a master's degree in English literature from Michigan State University and a bachelor's degree from the University of Michigan-Dearborn, where she still is an active member of the Honors Program Alumni Association that she helped to implement in 2013.

 Lisa Sommer King